Cedric-Perauer/RLND3/report.md

 ### Networks

 Both the actor and critic networks are very simple feed forward networks with 2 hidden layers with ReLu activations of size 400 and 300 respectively.
+Batch Norm is used after the first layer.
 Since the critic outputs a Q-value, it does not have an activation function in the final layer.
-Compared to that, the actor uses a tanh function at the output to output a continious action in the range of [-1,1] for each of the 2 actions (torque that is sent to each joint).
+Compared to that, the actor uses a tanh function at the output to output a continious action in the range of [-1,1] for each of the actions.

 ## Hyperparameters